anandj123/gcptest/interview/Interview Preparation resources for Cloud Data EngineersS.md

-## ☁ Cloud Data Engineer interview preparation resources
+## ☁ Cloud Data Engineer - Interview Preparation Resources

-The interview process is quite different for Cloud Data Engineering roles at big technology companies for candidates who have several years of experience.
+The interview process is some what different for Cloud Data Engineering roles at big technology companies for candidates who have several years of experience.

 The usual Algorithm and Data Structure is not the only components covered.
 Other areas of the interview process include: